wbajzek/mutter/README.md

 * ability to delete notes
 * mobile UI

 It uses Camping, JQuery, and Dashcode (optional).
+If you don't have them yet, install the camping and markaby ruby gems and then run "camping mutter.rb" from the application's folder.

 It's my first Ruby/Camping project so feel free to offer feedback.
 For now, it uses ActiveRecord.

 Sorry, but you're not limited to 140 characters.